Ricardoran/GazeTrack/README.md

 3. Connect your iOS device
 4. Build and run the app on your device
 ## Usage

+### Basic Eye Tracking
 1. Launch the app on your iOS device
 2. Choose whether to display a video or use the camera view
+3. Adjust smoothing window size (0-50 points) using the slider
-3. Press "Start Calibration" to calibrate eye tracking (optional but recommended)
+4. Press "Start Calibration" for enhanced calibration (recommended)
-4. Press "Start" to begin eye tracking (a 5-second countdown will appear)
+5. Press "Start" to begin eye tracking (5-second countdown appears)
-5. Look around the screen naturally
+6. Look around the screen naturally
-6. Press "Stop" when finished
+7. Press "Stop" when finished
-7. Use "Show Trajectory" to view visualization of eye movements
+8. Use "Show Trajectory" to view visualization of eye movements
-8. Use "Export Trajectory" to save and share the data
+9. Use "Export Trajectory" to save and share the data

+### Advanced Features
+- **Calibration**: Enhanced dual-phase calibration with auto-validation
+- **8-Figure Measurement**: Test tracking accuracy with trajectory following
+- **Smoothing Control**: Real-time adjustment of window size for optimal performance
+- **ME Error Analysis**: View Mean Euclidean error in centimeters and detailed statistics
 ## Data Format
 The exported CSV file contains the following columns: